uw-cryo/3D_CRS_Transformation_Resources/appendix.md

    * https://vdatum.noaa.gov/docs/est_uncertainties.html
 * There are many possible ways to go from one CRS to another, the PROJ pipelines allow you to control this
 * Many CRS (esp compound or 3D CRS) don't have EPSG codes - you can define the CRS with machine-readable, well-known text (use WKT2)

-## Other resources
-* Comparison of values with different versions of the NAVD88 geoid (geoid2018 vs geoid2012): https://gist.github.com/scottyhq/bf13033a9655f302e8f9dc9235daf9fc